roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`dri`**

 Linux's graphics stack which allows unprivileged user-space programs to issue commands to graphics hardware without conflicting with other programs.
-Mostly used by Intel (integrated or not) and AMD GPU.
+Mostly used by Intel (integrated or not) and AMD GPUs.

 Modernized equivalent of both `dri-common` and `dri-enumerate`